 Visit XMR.TO and create a new order.

-You will receive entirely new bitcoins unrelated to your past transaction history.
+Using this simple trick between 2 exchanges gets you entirely new bitcoins unrelated to your past transaction history.
 It means more privacy for any future Bitcoin transactions.

 I believe voluntary transactions between two parties should be free from any government interference.
 Politicians ignore this notion and demand access to everyone's financial life under threat of violence.